N. Provisions

 The objective of the Company's capital management structure is to ensure sufficient liquidity to support its business, to ensure the Company's ability to continue as a going concern and provide adequate return to shareholders.

-Company's principal financial liabilities comprise of borrowings, trade payables and Other financial liabilities.
+Company's principal financial liabilities comprises of borrowings, trade payables and Other financial liabilities.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include Trade receivables, loans, cash and bank balances and other financial assets.
+The Company's principal financial assets include trade receivables, loans, cash and bank balances and other financial assets.

 Risk Exposures and Responses